 The interesting thing about using the brain dump method of writing is that it has actually allowed me to better organize my thoughts and present them in a way that I am used to.
 More than just generating content, it’s allowed me to work out things in my business and my life by organizing the thoughts in my mind.

 Content marketing is continually changing thanks to standard bearers such as Joe Pulizzi of the Content Marketing Institute.
 More than ever it’s important that brands can generate valuable and unique content.
 In my mind, there is no better way to do so than a brain dump.
-You may just find your authentic voice and grow your following at the same time.Opinions expressed here by Contributors are their own.
+You may just find your authentic voice and grow your following at the same time.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.